 The vast majority the potential clients send mixed signals when replying to your emails, and only few will say definitely “yes”.
-This article contains the most common customer responses and short explanations on how to deal with them.

 We can’t afford your products/services

 If the company does not have enough money to pay for your services, don’t waste your time on chasing the lead further.
 Cut it off and concentrate on more promising leads.

 Implementing a website usually takes way longer than expected.
 If you manage to schedule a follow-up, be patient and wait for the right occasion.
 However, if you can’t even agree on that, better let this one go.

 We don’t see what’s the benefit of this

 If you get that kind of response, it’s a sign that this lead doesn’t really fit your customer profile and has low priority to begin with.
 If you see a good reason why they might fit into your customer profile in the near future, try to schedule a call.
 Otherwise, cut the lead.